Diamonds are forever… So how do I choose the right diamond?

 “We are so grateful to Belinda and Nicole for this wonderful gesture; the money raised through their auction will enable us to provide practical support to more women to help them manage the distressing impact her illness has on their families.”

-Bromilow’s one-of-a-kind 18-carat white gold, tourmaline, red spinel and diamond studded Oscar earrings, valued at $8950, will be auctioned via eBay to coincide with this year’s Big Mumma’s Italian Feast fundraiser on 4 April.
+Bromilow’s one-of-a-kind 18-carat white gold, tourmaline, red spinel and diamond studded Oscar earrings, valued at $8950, were auctioned on 4 April 2019 to coincide with this year’s Big Mumma’s Italian Feast fundraiser.

 (Blog post Feb 2019)